 Expected Family Contribution Estimator:

 FAFSA4Caster offers an Expected Family Contribution Calculator.
 This calculator does not provide the amount of financial aid you may receive.
 Instead, it calculates an estimate of what a family is expected to contribute towards the student’s educational expenses for one academic year and helps to estimate financial need.

 Goshen College offers the best package possible for each of our students.
 Based on the student’s eligibility and fund availability financial aid may not cover the difference between the family’s EFC and the cost of attendance.

 - First, apply for admission to Goshen College.
 Students must be admitted to the college before a financial aid offer is made.

-- After you’ve been accepted for admission and we have received your FAFSA along with any other documentation that has been requested, we will send you a paper copy of Financial Aid Award letter describing the aid you are eligible to receive.
+- After you’ve been accepted for admission and we have received your FAFSA along with any other documentation that has been requested, we will send you a paper copy of your Financial Aid Award describing the aid you are eligible to receive.
 At that time, we will also send an email with instructions for viewing the financial aid award online.